NREL/EvoProtGrad/README.md

 pip install evo_prot_grad
 ```

-If you wish to run tests or register a new expert model with EvoProtGrad, please clone this repo and install in editable mode as follows:
+For the bleeding edge version, and/or if you wish to run tests or register a new expert model with EvoProtGrad, please clone this repo and install in editable mode as follows:

 ```bash
 git clone https://github.com/NREL/EvoProtGrad.git
 cd EvoProtGrad
 pip install -e .
 ```

+## Run tests

+Test the code by running `python3 -m unittest`.

 ## Basic Usage